 Explore the history of cartooning, comics, sequential art, and visual storytelling.
 Students learn about and analyze the history of the comics medium, the distinct formal qualities of sequential art, the relations between comics and other popular media forms, and how comics remain a vibrant contemporary cultural form.

 Students are required to complete at least one course at the 300-level or above as part of the immersion.

-The program code for Comics Studies Immersion is COMICS-IM.
+The plan code for Comics Studies Immersion is COMICS-IM.

 An interdisciplinary course in comics and related media that blend image and text.
 By reading and discussing a range of comics and comics-related works, from 19th-century lithographs and newspaper comic strips, to superhero comics and works of art that make use of comics, we will learn both how to analyze comics and how the medium of comics emerged in and remains vital to popular culture.
 Through the use of interdisciplinary methods and resources in art history, communications and journalism, literary studies, material culture studies, rhetoric, sociology, and visual culture studies, we will also explore the aesthetic, cultural, historical, and global significance of comics.
 Lecture 3 (Fall, Spring).

 Choose one of the following:

 Ethics in the Graphic Memoir